learn-track/learnTrack/doc/architecture/README.md

 ## Introduction / Goals

-The learnTrack is a digital learning platform and a project for the Modul 345
+The learnTrack is a LMS (Learn Management System) for swiss schools.

 ### Quality Goals

 The main quality goals of this project include:

 - Secure Login
-- Easy to use for teachers and students
+- Easy to use for teachers, students and principals
--

 ## Constraints